 experiment – learn – adjust

-With the pandemic still ongoing, governmental guidelines are changing regularly, not just here in the Netherlands, but across the globe.
-I found that we just have to accept the fact that there is a lot of uncertainty.
+With the pandemic still ongoing, governmental guidelines are changing regularly, not just here in the UK, but across the globe.
+We found that we just have to accept the fact that there is a lot of uncertainty.
 Due to this factor, we need to remain agile enough to adapt quickly and effectively.

 Creating a hybrid workplace is not going to happen overnight.
 Rather, it’s an ongoing process and will be for some time to come.
 It’s ok to have a period where things are less clear if we are working towards developing the optimal work model.